-The TMC2590 scores with its robust design and high power density and a versatility that covers a wide spectrum of applications and motor sizes, all while keeping costs down.
+The TMC262C scores with its high power-density and a versatility that covers a wide spectrum of applications and motor sizes, all while keeping costs down.
 Extensive support at the chip, board, and software levels enables rapid design cycles and fast time-to-market with competitive products.
 High energy efficiency from TRINAMIC's CoolStep technology delivers further cost savings in related systems such as power supplies and cooling.
-It is upward compatible to the TMC26x family of ICs and offers higher gate driver strength than the TMC262-LA as well as additional short circuit protection and failsafe options.